 p template input variable is a different power in each iteration;

-we display its name using the interpolation syntax with the double curly braces.
+you display its name using the interpolation syntax.

 Two-way data binding with ngModel

-Running the app right now would be disappointing.
+open_in_browser Running the app now is a bit disappointing.

-We don’t see hero data because we are not binding to the
+You don’t see hero data because you’re not binding to the

-We know how to do that from earlier chapters.
+You know how to do that from earlier pages.

-User Input showed us how to listen for DOM events with an
+User Input shows how to listen for DOM events with an

 event binding and how to update a component property with the displayed value.

-Now we need to display, listen, and extract at the same time.
+Now you need to display, listen, and extract at the same time.

-We could use the techniques we already know, but
+You could use the techniques you already know, but

-makes binding the form to the model super easy.
+makes binding the form to the model easy.

 <input> tag for Name and update it like this:

-We added a diagnostic interpolation after the input tag so we can see what we're doing.
-We left ourselves a note to throw it way when we're done.
+You added a diagnostic interpolation before the form-group so you can see what you’re doing.
+You left yourself a note to throw it away when you’re done.